anthonygrees/eks_splunk_k8s_demo/README.md

 # Provision an EKS Cluster for the Splunk K8s Operator

+The instructions in this repo will:
-Terraform configuration files to provision an EKS cluster on AWS.
+ - Provide `terraform` to create an EKS cluster
+ - Deploy K8s Metrics Server
+ - Deploy K8s Dashboard
+ - Install Splunk Operator for K8s
+ -  Deploy a Standalone deployment of Splunk Enterprise on EKS

 ### 1. Deploy EKS Cluster
 Clone the repo